charlesleejy/SQL/performance/06-sorting-and-grouping.md

 - Sorting and grouping are critical operations in SQL, frequently used in data reporting and analysis.
 - While these operations can be resource-intensive, understanding how the database engine processes them and applying optimization techniques like indexing can significantly improve performance.
 - Regularly monitoring query execution plans and applying best practices in indexing and query rewriting ensures efficient SQL performance, especially with large datasets.

-These notes provide a comprehensive understanding of sorting and grouping, along with practical techniques to enhance the performance of SQL queries involving these operations.
-For more in-depth explanations and examples, refer to "SQL Performance Explained" by Markus Winand.